 The opposite opinion, however, is held by the single worst group possible: slavers.
 In recent decades, Nul has become home to a traveling slave market, which assembles at various points in the system at seemingly random times and locations.
 Travelers are warned to avoid Nul at all costs; where there is sometimes honor among pirates, there is never any among slavers.
 The quickest ticket to a life of forced labor is showing up at an exchange with a cargo of unwilling captives and learning that your buyers are just as interested in taking cargo pilots.

-Nul is a Main Sequence Dwarf-G star.
+Nul is a G-type main sequence star.

 An uninhabitable dwarf planet being burnt away by the system's pulsating star.